No reviews

 Your performance

-This almost sweet, but quite sharp long pepper is a pepper that can compete with many black peppers.
+This quite sharp red, long pepper is a pepper that can compete with many black peppers.
 He comes from Đắk Lắk (Dak Lak), a province in western Vietnam, on the Cambodian border. Đắk Lắk is located in the Central Highlands (Tây Nguyên).

-Long pepper was used as a medicine by the Greeks and Romans.
-Until the twelfth century, long pepper was the spice in Europe, according to tradition mainly used to mask the harsh taste of the meat.
+Long pepper was used as medicine by the Greeks and Romans.
+Until the twelfth century, long pepper was the spice in Europe, mainly used, according to tradition, to mask the harsh taste of meat.
 It was quite an expensive spice.
-In the first century AD, the price of long pepper was twice that of white pepper and four times that of black pepper.
+In the first century AD, the price of long pepper was twice the price of white pepper and four times the price of black pepper.

-In the fourteenth century, a true pepper battle arose in which all colonial powers were involved.
-There was soon no room for long pepper, supplanted by black pepper, and later, with the discovery of the New World, on the sharp side by chili peppers.
+In the fourteenth century a real pepper battle arose in which all colonial powers were involved.
+There was soon no room for long pepper, replaced by black pepper, and later, with the discovery of the New World, on the sharp side by chili peppers.

-The long pepper has always remained popular in Southeast Asia.
+In Southeast Asia, the long pepper has always remained popular.
 The most special long peppers come from this part of the world, from Cambodia, Vietnam and Japan.
-Outside of Asia, the Cape pepper grows in large parts of the African continent, especially in the east and south of Africa.
+Outside Asia, the Cape pepper grows in large parts of the African continent, especially in the east and south of Africa.

-The plant it grows on is a long pepper of the Indian type, Piper longum.
-It grows on a small, no more than a meter high, climbing plant.
+The plant on which it grows is a long pepper of the Indian type, Piper longum.
+It grows on a small climbing plant, no more than a meter high.
 It has broad, green leaves and scaly spikes 5-8 cm long, resembling willow catkins.
-Very small flowers are hidden under these scales in the spring, from which the seeds later emerge.
-These are about the size of a poppy seed.
+In the spring, very small flowers are hidden under these scales, from which the seeds later develop.
+These are about the size of poppy seeds.

 This long pepper is quite sharp, especially for a pepper of this type.
-The taste and smell of long pepper is complex, especially of the ripe peppers.
-However, the majority of these long peppers were picked immature.
+The taste and smell of long peppers are complex, especially those of these ripe peppers.

-The dried pepper is quite hard and seems difficult to process, but if you first break the pepper or cut it into pieces, it can easily be ground or mortared.
-The smell of ground long pepper is definitely overpowering, very aromatic.
-Is compared to that of False cardamom (korarima): sour sweet.
-In the Vietnamese long pepper, the sweet clearly predominates.
+The dried pepper is quite hard and seems difficult to process, but if you first break or cut the pepper into pieces, it can easily be ground or mortared.
+The smell of ground long pepper is certainly overwhelming, very aromatic.
+It is sometimes compared to that of False cardamom (korarima): sour and sweet.
+The sweetness clearly predominates in the Vietnamese long pepper.

 • 100% pepper berries from the Piper longum